vtexdocs/help-center-content/docs/tutorials/en/filling-in-fields-in-the-import-spreadsheet.md

 ---
-title: Filling in fields in the product and SKU import spreadsheet
+title: 'Filling in fields in the product and SKU import spreadsheet'
 id: 4nYhx63Q5yokQWaMguaIgI
 status: PUBLISHED
 createdAt: 2018-02-06T20:09:19.608Z